Suzhou Pingtan: Forms

 Pingtan contains talking, joking, instrument-playing, singing and acting.
 Suzhou Pingtan which involves singing and storytelling, is performed solo, in duet or as a trio.
 The small three-stringed plucked instrument and Pipa (lute) are used as accompaniment.
 The Ban, or wooden clappers, produce various styles of tone and melody.
 Pingtan has absorbed popular folk tunes.
 The special art Pintan performance is concentrated on the five words, joking, instrument-playing, singing and acting.
 Talking uses authentic and skilled Suzhou dialect to narrate stories and deduce characters.
 Narration and speaking are two forms of talking.
-Joking is the funny part of Pintan, which arises audience's attention and interests.
+Joking is the funny part of Pingtan, which arises audience's attention and interests.
 Instrument-playing is used to assist singing in order to make it more musical and filled with strong sense of rhythm.

 Styles

 There are many different performance styles concerning Pingtan.
 It is divided into the Chen Yuquan, Ma Rufei and Yu Xiushan Schools called Chen Diao, Ma Diao, Yu Diao.
 Over about a century, new styles were formed which inherited the legacy of the three schools.
 Liu Tianyun and Yang Zhenxiong inherited the Chen School, and Xia Hesheng and Zhu Huizhen inherited the Yu School.
 The Ma School exerted the greatest impact on posterity, with successors who formed schools of their own, such as Xue Xiaoqing Diao(tone), Shen Jianan Diao and Qin Diao(developed by Zhu Xueqin on the basis of Xue Diao).
 Zhou Yuquan developed into a school on the basis of Ma Diao, while Jiang Yuequan developed into a school on the basis of Zhou Diao.
 Due to this development, Suzhou Pingtan has a great diversity of styles in singing and storytelling.